OT for children? OT for children!

 The way we see it, a child’s main occupation is play, and play is the basis for learning, developing movement skills, and relating with others.

-Play and movement are the driving force of the therapeutic process at Dynamic Balance.
-Through the process of co-creating a series of “just right challenges” that are meaningful to a child in the context of play, an OT can help a child to find their way to being more organized (self-regulated and coordinated) and more able to meet the everyday challenges of life.
+Play, movement, and co-regulation are the driving force of the therapeutic process at Dynamic Balance.
+Through the process of creating a series of “just right challenges” that are meaningful to a child in the context of play, an OT can help a child to find their way to being more organized (self-regulated and coordinated) and more able to meet the everyday challenges of life.

 For children going through difficult transitions, play-based therapy is a powerful way to work with emotions and to create stories that foster resilience and nurture growth.